tbrek/AudioDevice2/README.md

 Download latest version from [here][download]

-How many times have you play music trough you speakers instead of headphones?
+How many times have you played Jason Donovan trough your speakers instead of headphones embarrassing yourself?

 This comes as a little helper.
 It's small menu bar application which shows current output device.